 Follow the steps below to learn how to download Power Query Excel:

-Step 1: On Microsoft’s official website, when you click the download button, it takes you to the dialogue box where you can choose the correct download option.
+Step 1: On Microsoft’s official website, when you click on the download button, it redirects you to a dialogue box where you can opt for the correct download option.

 Step 2: Choose the preferred file size and click on the “Next” option.